 If you have been thinking of trying social selling, try it!
 It might not be perfect the first time, but you won’t get great at it until you take the first step and start!

-Here are some tips for selling on Instagram and social selling:
+Here are some tips for selling on Instagram and live selling on WhatNot, Poshmark, and others:

-Make sure you are organized in your billing, collecting payment, shipping, and providing tracking.
+- Make sure you are organized in your billing, collecting payments, shipping, and providing tracking.